Dasharo/docs/README.md

 ## Supported hardware

-Each subsection of supported hardware should look as follows there should no more section
+Each subsection of supported hardware should look as follows, there should no more section

 ```yaml